About the Talon Tamarack Mine

 Air Quality

 Vented airborne dust from blasting and mine operations is contaminated with sulfides and other toxins.
 We note that the Michigan Eagle Mine monitors for at least 33 different toxic substances.
-However, there is no provisions in Talon plan to filter or mitigate airborne contamination.
+However, there is no provisions in the Talon plan to filter toxic substances from their vent stacks.

 Mine Waste Storage